 Phil Olson a Messianic friend explains how Jesus has been the light of the world since the beginning.

 "If you read in Genesis it says that on the 1st day G-d said "Let there be Light" that Light was and is Yeshua (Jesus).
 We know this because it wasn't until the 4th day that G-d created the heavenly bodies such as the sun, moon and stars.
 So Yeshua was called forth from eternity by His Father at the inception of time.
 G-d Called forth His Son out of the realm of eternity and into the realm of time"

 . . . that you may proclaim the praises of Him who called you out of darkness into His marvelous light;

-If we fast forward to the book of Revelation we are told that "the Light of the world" is the atmosphere of the "New" City.
+In the book of Revelation, we are told that "the Light of the world" is the atmosphere of the "New" City.

 Let's pull the two concepts of water and light together for a moment.
-Interestingly enough light is essential in the evaporation (resurrection) process that we studied in the "waterfalls" post.
-"The sun, which drives the water cycle, heats water in the oceans and evaporates as vapor into the air."
+Interestingly enough light is essential in the evaporation (resurrection) process that we studied in the previous "Waterfalls" article.
+"The sun (light), which drives the water cycle, heats water in the oceans and evaporates as vapor into the air."
 (3)

 We see how water is drawn up by the light.
 Light has resurrecting power.

-The call to light is observed in plant life as well I have a lot of plants and everyone of them is being called to the light.
-I can see them reach in response to it's call especially if I don't turn them occasionally they will be lopsided with all their leaves facing the sun.
+The call to light is observed in plant life as well.
+I have a lot of plants and every one of them is being called to the light.
+I can see them reach in response to its call.
+If I don't turn them occasionally they will be lopsided with all their leaves facing the sun.
 It also makes me think of a budding plant.
-A seed buried in dark soil as if it were dead, when it is watered, the suns energy and rays warm the soil and call that seed to life to grow up and be resurrected to a new life.
+A seed is buried in dark soil as if it were dead.
+When the sun's energy and rays warm the soil it calls that seed to life to grow up and be resurrected to a new life.